The Kashmir Conflict-

 All the Governments in Islamabad continued to persuade a

 policy of self-contradiction.
-Firstly they had been caught on record while
+Firstly, they had been caught on record while

-to UN Security Council.
-In short, Pakistan Kashmir policy; starts and end with
+finding mission upon arrival on sport discovered that Pakistan Government lied to UN Security Council.
+In short, Pakistan, Kashmir policy; starts and end with

 the same argument, they wanted Kashmir to join them.
 The Prophet of Islam